 for flute (doubling alto flute), clarinet (doubling bass clarinet), violin, and violoncello. c.
 7 minutes.

-Dedicated to Hub New Music.
+Dedicated to and composed for Hub New Music.
 Commissioned by the Philadelphia Student Composers Project.
 Sponsored by the Sachs Program for Arts Innovation.

 Program Note